hiking backpack

 The days of external frames and heavy canvas bags that weigh a ton are well behind us, thank goodness.

-Most well-designed larger backpacks now have internal frames made from light-weight materials, and the fabric will generally be waterproof to a certain extent.
+Most well-designed larger backpacks now have internal frames made from lightweight materials, and the fabric will generally be waterproof to a certain extent.

 ‘Showerproof’ is what most claim, meaning you’ll be OK for a short time in light drizzle.
-For extended periods however, or in a deluge you’ll still need a rain cover, and an internal waterproof liner.
+For extended periods, however, or in a deluge you’ll still need a rain cover and an internal waterproof liner.

 Rain Cover

 Many hiking backpacks come with a rain cover included, often hidden in a pocket at the bottom so make sure you have a good look before you buy a piece of equipment you don’t need.
+This is the best option.

 Waterproof Liners